-THE BRIGHAM AWARD FOR WOMEN WRITERS
+THE BRIGHAM AWARD FOR WOMEN WRITERS IS ACCEPTING

-About the Brigham Award: Commemorating Brigham’s work and memory, Lost Roads publishes a book of poems annually by a woman writer living away from the largest of urban centers.
+About the Brigham Award: Commemorating Brigham’s work and memory, Lost Roads publishes a book of poems annually by a woman writer living away from the largest urban centers.
 The winner receives publication, copies of their book, and help with promotion through readings and workshops.

 Before you submit, please consider what Lost Roads has already published as the best understanding of what we will publish in the future–please read some of our books if you haven’t already.